What Is Computer Science? Meaning, Jobs, and Degrees

 • Computer vision and natural language processing (NLP) are the technologies that allow phones to recognize faces and digital assistants to understand commands.
 Self-driving cars, the health care field, and law enforcement currently use computer vision.

-Strong growth expected
+Strong growth expected in the computer science industry

-According to the US Bureau of Labor Statistics (BLS), computer occupations are projected to grow by 14 percent between 2022 and 2032 [1].
+According to the US Bureau of Labor Statistics (BLS), computer and information technology occupations are projected to grow much faster than the average for all occupations [1].

 Placeholder